librato/taxonomy/Part2/traditional/free_open/monoliths/data/elk.md

 https://github.com/logstash-plugins

 ### Scaling Model
-Elastisearch is a horizontally-scalable distributed data store.
+Elasticsearch is a horizontally-scalable distributed data store.
 It will scale as far as your pocketbook allows.